-✴ New✴
+✴ WIP✴

 ✴ Announcement✴

-Thrilled to have my digital video artwork: Bayes Valley take part in the upcoming Digital Arts Festival at the AKM, Istanbul (Ataturk Kultur MerkezI)!
+Thrilled to have my digital video artwork: Bayes Valley take part in the upcoming Digital Arts Festival at the AKM, Istanbul (Ataturk Kultur Merkezi)!

 ✴ Prototype ✴